 - Decreased costs by eliminating the need for an in-house freight manager

-In you are looking to potentially outsource ecommerce freight service management; here are key tips to getting the most accurate quotes.
+If you are looking to potentially outsource your shipping and logistics to a freight management service, here are key tips to getting the most accurate quotes.

-5 Easy ways to get more accurate freight quotes from providers
+5 Easy ways to get more accurate freight quotes from freight management services.

 - Incorrect weights and dimensions will change the outcome of pricing.
 It is very important that every pallet is weighed properly using a pallet scale and two people measure the length, width and height of each loaded pallet.
 This will ensure accuracy and proper pricing of the shipment.